pennersr/django-allauth/docs/providers.rst

 development callback URL
     http://localhost:8000/accounts/onedrive/login/callback/

-Microsoft calls the "client_id" and "Application Id" and it is a GUID.
+Microsoft calls the "client_id" an "Application Id" and it is a UUID.
 Also, the "client_secret" is not created by default, you must edit the application after it is created, then click "Generate New Password" to create it.